MarcL/marclittlemore.com/_posts/talks/2017-07-04-7-tips-for-writing-great-unit-tests.md

 ---
 layout: page
 title: 7 Tips For Writing Great Unit Tests
-subtitle: A beginner's guide to writing useful unit tests for your code
+subtitle: How do you learn to write great unit tests?
 permalink: /talks/7-tips-for-writing-great-unit-tests/
 header-img: images/banners/securing-your-bbc-identity.jpg
 social-img: images/social/securing-your-bbc-identity-fb.jpg
 thumbnail: /images/thumbnails/social/securing-your-bbc-identity-fb-thumb.jpg
 categories:
     - talks
-description: "Application security is often an afterthought for developers, as we concentrate on the next shiny new feature for our projects.
-In this talk, I highlight the importance of application security and explore some simple and practical ways that we as developers can defend our services from intrusion. "
+description: "How do you learn to write great unit tests?
+Why are some unit tests good and some bad?
+Here I talk about 7 tips for writing great unit tests and gaining confidence in your code."
+speakerDeckId: "b4c4ab961cf1476d8afff3f68a2e5189"
+youTubeId: "UgsJwcG979U"
 ---

-I've previously written about [writing great unit tests](/how-to-write-high-quality-unit-tests/) on my website but I thought I'd turn that information into some slides and record a video.
-Here I talk about what you should think about in order to create useful unit tests in any programming language.
+How do you learn to write great unit tests?
+Why are some unit tests good and some bad?
+I'm a big evangelist of test driven development (TDD) and of software testing in general.
+It's amazing how much confidence a suite of hundreds or thousands of tests give you when you're deploying your code.
+I've previously written about [writing great unit tests](/how-to-write-high-quality-unit-tests/) but I thought I'd turn that information into some slides and record a video.
+Although I am mainly coding using JavaScript and Node.js, here I talk about what you should think about to create useful unit tests in any programming language.
+Hopefully it'll give you a few tips to start writing your own unit tests for your projects.

 ## Slides

-*Coming soon...*
+{% include cards/speakerDeckEmbed.html id=page.speakerDeckId %}

 ## Video

-<iframe width="560" height="315" src="https://www.youtube.com/embed/YhbDXY3g68M" frameborder="0" allowfullscreen></iframe>
+{% include cards/youTubeEmbed.html id=page.youTubeId %}